-The only odd thing about the trash talking was it didn’t come from a southerner.
-Melvin Dwinell was a born and bred New Englander who hailed from Vermont, the state that actually banned slavery in its first Constitution.
+The only odd thing about the trash talking: It didn’t come from a southerner.
+Melvin Dwinell, a born and bred New Englander, hailed from Vermont, the state that actually banned slavery in its first Constitution.

 Dwinell taught school for two years in Vermont after graduating from the University of Vermont.
 Then he followed several school chums south.
-After two stints teaching in the South, Dwinell purchased the Courier in 1855 and became a successful publisher – in part because of his fiery rhetoric.
+After two stints teaching in the South, Dwinell purchased the Courier in 1855.
+He then succeeded as a publisher – in part because of his fiery rhetoric.

-Dwinell, however, did not write his own defense (and probably didn't pen the original attack, though he no doubt supported its content) because by May of 1861 he was enrolled as a lieutenant in the Rome Light Guard in the Confederate Army.
-It was a stand-in editor at the newspaper who wrote Dwinell’s defense.
+Dwinell, however, did not write his own defense.
+And he probably didn’t pen the original attack, though he no doubt supported its content.
+By May of 1861 he served as a lieutenant in the Rome Light Guard in the Confederate Army.
+A stand-in editor at the newspaper wrote Dwinell’s defense.

-Melvin was the odd man out in his family, the only one who took the side of the Confederates in the Civil War.
+Melvin, the odd man out in his family, was the only one who took the Confederate side in the Civil War.
 The talk of capturing Lincoln was not as farfetched as it may seem today.
-The plot to assassinate Lincoln actually started out as a plot to kidnap him and swap him for confederate prisoners of war, though the Courier probably only intended its editorial as a political jibe.
+The plot to assassinate Lincoln actually started as a plot to kidnap him and swap him for Confederate prisoners of war.
+The Courier, however, probably only intended its editorial as a political jibe.

 There’s not much known that would explain Melvin Dwinell’s radicalism.
-He was born in 1825 into a family of nine sons and one daughter from Calais, Vt., and he stayed in contact with his family during his two years with the army.
+He was born in 1825 into a family of nine sons and one daughter from Calais, Vt.
+He stayed in contact with his family during his two years with the army.

-He crowed with delight in July of 1861 as he told them of the victory of Confederate troops at Manassas:
+Dwinell crowed with delight in July of 1861 as he told them of the Confederate victory at Manassas:

 Dear Parents – On last Sunday I was in the midst of one of the hardest fought battles that has ever occurred in America.
 I am without a scratch or even a bullet hole in my clothes.
 Five of our men fell dead by my side – four were totally wounded—and six or eight more severely.
 It seems a miracle that I escaped unharmed.
 The Confederate Army was victorious and completely routed Lincoln’s forces.
 We took 64 cannon of the best kind, 100 heavy baggage wagons, about 600 prisoners and drove the enemy back some 12 or 15 miles and would have pursued them to Washington but our men gave out from sheer exhaustion.